Truth Serum

-Framed by theoretical work on ‘bare life’ and human rights by Georges Agamben, the research drew on both the indications that extraordinary renditions were taking place, and the persecution and prosecution of politically active bio-artists i.e. FBI charges against Steve Kurtz of Critical Art Ensemble 2004-9.
+Framed by theoretical work on ‘bare life’ and human rights by Georges Agamben, the research into experiments with drugs by US agencies also drew facts surrounding the extraordinary renditions programme that were taking place at the time, and the persecution and prosecution of politically active bio-artists i.e. FBI charges against Steve Kurtz of Critical Art Ensemble 2004-9.
 The research examined both the historic and contemporary use of drugs in interrogation by FBI and CIA, and the ethical attitudes of the public to the concept of a truth serum in particular.
+The work itself also explored the role of the state in censoring art, and to some extent, questions the role of an artist as ‘agent provocateur’.

-The filmed performance experiment was re-shown at Casino Foundation in Luxembourg who had commissioned a further installation of the research materials.
-Audiences were able to watch other members of the audience, to analyse experiments for themselves, in both installations of the work.
+The filmed performance experiment was re-shown in a new installation of the work, combining both elements – installation and experimental performance, at Casino Foundation in Luxembourg.
+Audiences were able to watch other members of the audience, and were given information in order to help them analyse experiments for themselves.

 Commissioned and supported by Arts Catalyst, London.